google/flax/README.md

 ## Note

-This is not an official Google product.
+Flax is an open source project maintained by a dedicated team in Google Research, but is not an official Google product.